-People can not live on pumpkin alone.
-So if you crave a little chocolate, but want to sneak in some fall flavor as well as pumpkin's nutrient punch, this pumpkin brownie recipe is perfect.
-With just 2 ingredients, kids can even whip these up without any help from grownups.
+People cannot live on pumpkin alone.
+So if you crave a little chocolate but want to sneak in some fall flavor (as well as pumpkin's nutrient punch), this pumpkin brownie recipe is perfect.
+With just two ingredients, kids can even whip these up without any help from grown-ups.

 11. Chocolate Chip Pumpkin Bread

 No list of great pumpkin recipes would be complete without a pumpkin bread recipe, and this one is the best.
 Kids love the sprinkling of chocolate chips, and the dash of orange juice makes a perfect complement to the pumpkin.
 With our apologies for using this word, it's the moistest and most delicious pumpkin bread ever.